On this page

-- Guidelines under Section 95A of the Privacy Act 1988, which provide a framework for HRECs to assess proposals to handle health information for health and medical research (without individuals' consent).
+- Guidelines under Section 95A of the Privacy Act 1988, which provide a framework for HRECs to assess proposals to handle health information held by organisations for health research (without individuals' consent).
 They ensure that the public interest in the research activities substantially outweighs the public interest in the protection of privacy.

 Using and disclosing genetic information

 The Privacy Act does not prevent a health service provider using or disclosing a patient's genetic information, if the patient has given informed consent.